Beyond "Fairness:" Structural (In)justice Lenses on AI for Education

-Our article has one purpose: to draw on lenses from critical theory to interrogate and rethink what equity means for educational AI.
-We begin by summarizing the current state of research on algorithmic fairness, including approaches to measuring fairness of algorithms and their limitations at capturing more fundamental issues of structural inequity, informed by Black feminist theory.
-We then discuss the historical legacies of (un)fairness and (in)equity in systems of schooling more broadly and critically examine the operating logics of several widely-researched classes of educational AI systems.
-We uses these categories of educational AI, not to suggest that they are exhaustive, but as fertile sites to examine how educational AI may fundamentally perpetuate structural inequities, regardless of the quantitative ``fairness'' of the underlying algorithms' performance.
+This chapter draws on the view from critical theory to interrogate and rethink what equity means for educational AI.
+We begin by summarizing the current state of research on algorithmic fairness, including approaches to measuring fairness of algorithms and their limitations at capturing more fundamental issues of structural injustice, informed by Black feminist theory.
+We then discuss the historical legacies of (un)fairness and (in)equity in systems of schooling more broadly\footnote{We focus in this chapter on the U.S. context, given the lived experiences of the authors.
+Further research should extend this lens to implications for educational AI in global contexts---as work such as \citep{sambasivan2021re,ismail2021ai,mohamed2020decolonial} have done for AI more generally.} and critically examine the operating logics of several widely-researched classes of educational AI systems.
+We uses these categories of educational AI, not to suggest that they are exhaustive, but as fertile sites to examine how educational AI may fundamentally perpetuate structural injustice, regardless of the quantitative ``fairness'' of the underlying algorithms' performance.
 Finally, we call for new methods and visions for justice-oriented approaches to research and design of learning science and educational technology, drawing on related calls for design justice, counterhegemony, and technology refusal in adjacent fields.
-We argue for the need for new, more radical, visions for the design (or dismantling) of educational AI in order to bring about a more equitable and justice-oriented educational future.
+We argue for the need for radical visions for the design (or dismantling) of educational AI in order to bring about a more equitable and justice-oriented educational future.